jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

    kubectl apply -f 02-bgp-peer.yaml
    ```

-   Expected output for #1 and #2:
+   Expected output for steps #1 and #2:
    ```
    isovalentbgpclusterconfig.isovalent.com/cilium-bgp created
    isovalentbgppeeringpolicy.isovalent.com/cilium-peer created
    ```

 3. At this point our peer sessions are not yet established.
 Next we'll apply the *`localAddress`* parameter which tells Cilium which source address to use for its BGP peering sessions.
-This knob is comparable to IOS-XR's 'update-source' parameter.
+This knob is comparable to IOS-XR's `update-source` parameter.
    ```
    kubectl apply -f 03-bgp-node-override.yaml
    ```